-But no matter which company you choose, riding a hot air balloon in Bagan provides an unrivaled view of one of the most beautiful and picturesque cities in the world, and it’s definitely an once-in-a-lifetime experience.
+But no matter which company you choose, riding a hot air balloon in Bagan provides an unrivalled view of one of the most beautiful and picturesque cities in the world, and it’s definitely a once-in-a-lifetime experience.

 Safe travel and enjoy your ride.

 Began is located 290 Km (180 mi) southwest of Mandalay and 700 Km (430 mi) north of Yangon (check the map here).

 You can get to Bagan by bus, airplane and train.

 The closest airport to Bagan is located in Nyuang U, around 10Km from Bagan.

 There are only domestic flights to Bagan, and some of the companies operating at Bagan Nyuang Oo Airport (NYU) are: Golden Myanmar Airlines, Air KBZ Ltd, Hahn Air and Mann Yadanarpon Airlines.

 You can book your flights with Skyscanner, which is the website that I use and trust.